s-feles/epilog/README.md

 ## What it does
-~~So far it only reads a file and returns an abstract syntax tree, as long as the file contains a correct Prolog program.~~ Currently a simple and probably unstable version of Robinson's term unification algorithm is implemented.
-It employs a small change in the AST making the node data field mutable.
-Given two terms it shows whether they are unifiable and if so, shows the substitutions made (if any).
+~~So far it only reads a file and returns an abstract syntax tree, as long as the file contains a correct Prolog program.~~ Given two terms, Epilog now checks whether they are unifiable.
+If they are, the program terminates with no output.
+If not, it says so.
+One can manually show substitutions made by using the code for `show_term_data` and `show_term`, as well as some `printf`s.

 ## How do I run it?
 This was built on OCaml version 5.1.1.
 It uses dune, ocamllex and ocamlyacc, so make sure you have those if you don't for some reason.
 If you do, in the main directory you can put your program (in place of program.pl) and run: